ksch-workflows/ksch-workflows/README.md

 The project is built upon the following technologies:

 - [Java](https://github.com/ksch-workflows/ksch-workflows/wiki/Java) - the primarily used programming language
-- [Vaadin](https://github.com/ksch-workflows/ksch-workflows/wiki/Vaadin) - a web component based Java web framework
+- [Vaadin](https://github.com/ksch-workflows/ksch-workflows/wiki/Vaadin) - a component based Java web framework
 - [Spring Boot](https://github.com/ksch-workflows/ksch-workflows/wiki/Spring-Boot) - a framework for the development of enterprise applications
 - [Bootstrap](https://github.com/ksch-workflows/ksch-workflows/wiki/Bootstrap) - provides a comprehensive set of patterns for the layout of the HTML pages
 - [Gradle](https://github.com/ksch-workflows/ksch-workflows/wiki/Gradle) - used for the compilation of the source code into an executable application